mariovisic/blog.mariovisic.com/source/_posts/tumblr/2011-02-04-checking-if-objects-or-relations-exist-in-ruby-on-rails.md

 collection.
 To check if there were any items present in a collection I would do something like this:

   Object.relation.present?

 Keith told me to use:

   Object.relation.any?

 Turns out that the aannyy?? method will perform a CCOOUUNNTT ((**)) SQL query where as the pprreesseenntt?? method will perform a SSEELLEECCTT ((**)) which is infinitely slower than performing a count.
-So from now on ill be using the any? method instead of present?
+So from now on i&#8217;ll be using the any? method instead of present?